godotengine/godot-docs/classes/class_raycast2d.rst

 **Inherits:** :ref:`Node2D<class_Node2D>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-A ray in 2D space, used to find the first :ref:`CollisionObject2D<class_CollisionObject2D>` it intersects.
+A ray in 2D space, used to find the first collision object it intersects.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-A raycast represents a ray from its origin to its :ref:`target_position<class_RayCast2D_property_target_position>` that finds the closest :ref:`CollisionObject2D<class_CollisionObject2D>` along its path, if it intersects any.
+A raycast represents a ray from its origin to its :ref:`target_position<class_RayCast2D_property_target_position>` that finds the closest object along its path, if it intersects any.

 \ **RayCast2D** can ignore some objects by adding them to an exception list, by making its detection reporting ignore :ref:`Area2D<class_Area2D>`\ s (:ref:`collide_with_areas<class_RayCast2D_property_collide_with_areas>`) or :ref:`PhysicsBody2D<class_PhysicsBody2D>`\ s (:ref:`collide_with_bodies<class_RayCast2D_property_collide_with_bodies>`), or by configuring physics layers.